 1) Phishing or Phishing

 The first risk associated with QR codes is the Phishing.
-This technique aims to trick people into believing that they are on a safe and legitimate site.
+This technique aims to trick people into thinking they are on a safe and legitimate site.
 Indeed, with a QR code, you could be taken to a malicious site that asks for your personal information.

-Imagine this: you are in a café and you see a QR code on a poster that promises an attractive discount on your next coffee purchase.
+Imagine this: you are in a coffee shop and you see a QR code on a poster that promises an attractive discount on your next coffee purchase.
 It's tempting, isn't it?
-You pull out your phone, scan the code, and you find yourself on a site that looks exactly like the cafe's official site.
+You take out your phone, scan the code and find yourself on a site that looks exactly like the official website of the cafe.
 Without hesitation, you enter your credit card information to take advantage of the promotion.

 This is when things take an unexpected turn.
-The site the QR code directed you to is not the actual coffee site.
-Indeed, it has been created by cyber criminals to look just like the official site.
+The site the QR code directed you to is not the actual cafe site.
+Indeed, it was created by cybercriminals to look exactly like the official site.
 When you entered your credit card information, you did not sign up for a discount.
 Instead of that, you gave your credit card information to cybercriminals.

 2) Network attacks

 Next in the list of risks is related to network attacks.
-If you scan a malicious QR code while connected to a public Wi-Fi network, it can potentially open a door for cybercriminals and put all data circulating on that network at risk.
+If you scan a malicious QR code while connected to a public Wi-Fi network, this can potentially open a gateway for cybercriminals and put any data traveling on that network at risk.

 3) Locating your location